bstillitano/Scyther/README.md

 ### Will Scyther get my app rejected by the App Store?

 Scyther uses no private APIs and has been developed with shipability in mind.
-Scyhter is being, and has been for some time, on production applications without issues from the App Store© review team.
+Scyther is being, and has been for some time, on production applications without issues from the App Store© review team.
 If your app does get rejected ***specifically*** for using Scyther, raise an issue, and it will be looked into with top priority.

 ### What's the origin of the name Scyther?